The winner takes it all: Introduction

 Roughly stated, the theorem implies that coexistence between the infection types is never possible.
 Instead, one of the infection types will invade all but a finite number of vertices and, regardless of the relation between the intensities, both infections have a positive probability of winning.
 The proof is mainly based on ingredients from \cite{RGSc}, where standard first passage percolation (that is, first passage percolation with one infection type and exponential passage times) on the configuration model is analyzed.

 Let us first give a short heuristic explanation.
-Here and throughout the paper, an event is said to occur with high probability (whp) if its probability tends to 1 as $n\to\infty$.
+Here and throughout the paper, a sequence of events is said to occur with high probability (whp) when their probabilities tend to 1 as $n\to\infty$.
 Whp, the initially infected vertex 1 and vertex 2 will not be located very close to each other in the graph and hence the infection types will initially evolve without interfering with each other.
 This means that the initial stages of the spread of each one of the infections can be approximated by a continuous-time branching process, which has infinite mean when the degree distribution has infinite variance (because of size biasing).
 These two processes will both explode in finite time, and the type that explodes \emph{first} is random and asymptotically equal to 1 precisely when $V_1<\mu V_2$.
 Theorem \ref{th:main} follows from the fact that the type with the smallest explosion time will get a lead that is impossible to catch up with for the other type.
-More specifically, the type that explodes first will \whp occupy all hubs in the graph shortly after the time of explosion, while the other type occupies only a finite number of vertices.
+More specifically, the type that explodes first will \whp occupy all vertices of high degree -- often referred to as {\em hubs} -- in the graph shortly after the time of explosion, while the other type occupies only a finite number of vertices.
 From the hubs the exploding type will then rapidly invade the rest of the graph before the other type makes any substantial progress at all.

-We next investigate the setting where we start the competition from several vertices chosen uniformly at random.
+We next investigate the setting where we start the competition from several vertices chosen uniformly at random: